 …however, it’s not without crime issues — especially in recent years.

-There are too many crime problems in the area late at night, including numerous shootings and even a few homicides in recent years.
+Once the bars close down for the night, I don’t consider City Market the best place for first-time visitors to be hanging out.
+There are too many crime problems in the area after midnight(ish) — including numerous shootings and even a few homicides in recent years.

 Homelessness in City Market

-I realize that many visitors come from small towns where homelessness isn’t an everyday sight, but it’s very common in Savannah.
+I realize that many visitors come from small towns where homelessness isn’t an everyday sight, but it’s quite common in Savannah.

 Members of the homeless community regularly hang out in Franklin Square, City Market, and Ellis Square.

-If encounters with the homeless make you uncomfortable, then you might not enjoy City Market — especially at night.
+If encounters with people who are experiencing homelessness make you uncomfortable, then you might not enjoy City Market — especially at night.

 If you come across someone who is homeless, a simple hello and a friendly nod go a long way.